Postgres Drama

 After scouring Reddit for answers, I found this post.
 I found a lot of confusing answers here.
 Some suggested editing the "pg_hba.conf" file - still no idea what that is.
 Others suggested deleting past volumes from the docker containers that have been sprung up in the past.
 I tried that, no dice.

-the issue anywhere until I found a useful hint.
+I couldn't find a solution to the issue anywhere until I found a useful hint.
 I can't find the original Reddit post but someone had mentioned that they had 3 engineers look into this for a week before discovering the issue was they had a version of Postgres running on their machine, and the error message was drawn from Spring Boot's docker compose package trying to connect to it instead of to the version of Postgres hosted on the docker container sprung up by Spring Boot.

 At first of course I thought, "I didn't install Postgres on my machine..." but then it clicked.
 I did install Postgres... but on WSL.
-I quickly pulled up the Windows linux terminal and typed in psql --version and lo and behold there was a Postgres server running 💀.
+I quickly pulled up the Windows linux terminal and typed in psql --version

 This tracks too with how I saw the other day that the project was able to build without issues but then on other days it didn't build.
 On the days it did build, I didn't boot up WSL, so the Postgres server hadn't started.
 On the days it had built, I did open up WSL at some point, and thus the server was running.